Popmotion/popmotion/docs/blog/20171211-introducing-popmotion-8.md

 That's most of what's new in Popmotion 8.
 Existing users should check out our [upgrade guide](/blog/20171210-popmotion-8-upgrade-guide) to handle breaking changes.

-After three years of development I'm finally happy with the API.
+After three years of development I'm **finally** happy with the API.
 I think the reactive model works incredibly well for neatly and declaratively handling streams of values and fits perfectly with the functional approach I was moving towards.

-The next logical step, without giving too much away, is to build a layer on top of these solid foundations that allows developers to **describe** the kinds of behaviours they want their UIs to exhibit.
-Kind of like a React and/or CSS for interaction.
+The next logical step is to build a layer on top of these solid foundations that allows developers to **describe** the kinds of behaviours they want their UIs to exhibit.
+Kind of like a React and/or CSS for interactive motion.

 Once more down the rabbit hole.